-Jaimie Lickers is a partner in Gowling WLG's Hamilton office.
+Jaimie Lickers is a partner in Gowling WLG's Hamilton office and the national leader of the firm’s Indigenous Law Group.
 A member of the advocacy department, her practice is focused on the areas of Indigenous, environmental and construction law.
 Jaimie has experience dealing with Indigenous clients on a variety of matters, including taxation, trusts, self-government, regulatory matters and consultation issues.
 She also has considerable experience dealing with construction matters and disputes, and provides advice regarding environmental protection and assessment.
 Jaimie has extensive oral advocacy experience and has appeared before all levels of court, including the Supreme Court of Canada on various landmark Indigenous law cases including Daniels v.
 Canada and Chippewas of the Thames First Nation v.
 Enbridge.
 Jaimie regularly presents at conferences on topics related to First Nations taxation, First Nations trusts, Indigenous litigation, and consultation and accommodation.
-As a recognized Indigenous lawyer, Jaimie has been listed in the 2017 edition of Benchmark Litigation’s Under 40 Hot List.
+As a recognized Indigenous lawyer, Jaimie has been listed in the 2017 edition of Benchmark Litigation’s "Under 40 Hot List".
 In 2017, she was also awarded a Lexpert Zenith Award — an honour that celebrates the advancement of women who have demonstrated excellence and thought leadership in the legal profession.